azhinu/ansible-synapse-compose/README.md

 - Riot-web
 - Nginx

+By default Matrix-Synapse bundle installs PostgreSQL, Synapse, ma1sd and Nginx without TLS.

+To install this role fill Matrix-Synapse server vars in inventory.

+By design this role should be applied to server in local network with local domain.

+### Coturn server

+Coturn needs to allow users make calls with Matrix-Synapse.
+Coturn server should be available from internet.

+To user Coturn server role you need to fill Coturn vars in inventory.

+### OpenLDAP

+OpenLDAP using to manage Matrix-Synaspse users.

+By design this service should be installed at Matrix-Synapse bundle server.

+To use this role fill OpenLDAP vars in inventory.

+### Nginx nginx

+Nginx proxy is the entry point of Matrix-Synapse.
+This role should be applied to the server that available from internet.
+To apply this role enter public address of Matrix-Synapse server to inventory.

 ### Installation

 1. Add hosts to inventory/hosts file
 2. Edit vars in inventory/hosts_vars/'host name'/vars.yml
 3. Run

 	    ansible-playbook -i inventory/hosts setup.yml

 All credentials will be showen after successful deployment.
 To run role again put creds to the inventory vars.

-### External coturn serve r
+### External coturn server

 This playbook can install dedicated coturn server.
 Set [coturn_servers] in 'hosts' file and 'coturn_enabled' to 'false' to setup dedicated coturn server.